Pro Bono Service - Professional Responsibility

 It is your responsibility to know your ethical and professional obligations.
 The Rules of Professional Conduct for Florida referred to below can be found on the Florida Bar's website.

-Violation of these obligations can put your admission to the State Bar at risk, and could subject your Supervising Attorney to discipline since he or she has a responsibility to supervise you adequately.
+Violation of these obligations can put your admission to the State Bar at risk, and could subject your Supervising Attorney to discipline because he or she has a responsibility to supervise you adequately.

-There are four notable areas of importance for pro bono work:
+There are at least four major professional responsibilties for students' pro bono work:

 - Students have the same confidentiality requirements as lawyers, and this must be upheld even when your pro bono work comes to an end.